joeykishiuchi/hatch/README.md

 # hatch

 A virtual travel planner web application built with ReactJS and a Ruby on Rails back-end.
-Follow this [link](https://github.com/joeykishiuchi/hatchAPI) to see the front-end application set-up.
+Follow this [link](https://github.com/joeykishiuchi/hatchAPI) to see the back-end application set-up.

 ## Setup